Variability of MHD Instabilities in Benign Termination of High-Current Runaway Electron Beams in the JET and DIII-D Tokamaks: Experimental Analysis

 \subsection{Evolution of high-$I_p$ RE beams on JET}

 The first critical observation concerns the fundamental difference in the duration of the RE plateau phase between benign and non-benign cases.
 In typical benign scenarios, the RE plateau phase is long, controlled, and stable, with an average duration of $0.62$~s (standard deviation $0.66$~s).
 In contrast, in cases where recombination is unsuccessful and the outcome is non-benign, no stable plateau forms, with an average duration of $0.07$~s (standard deviation $0.03$~s) before the termination.
 This is likely due to the higher resistivity of the non-recombined plasma, which results in a situation where the spatial position of the RE beam is no longer effectively controlled.
 The subsequent MHD response, however, is assumed to be largely indifferent to the specific pathway by which the system becomes unstable.
+In addition, typical MHD time scales, as discussed later, are on the order of microseconds, such that this deviation in RE plateau length cannot systematically interact with the time the MHD instabilities have to develop.
 A more detailed investigation of how the RE trajectory influences key quantities, such as the current profile distribution, and, consequently, the MHD instability is left for future work and cannot be disentangled from present experiments.